victorteokw/scaffold-kit-io/docs/introduction.md

 * __executor__ the executor is the object that orchestrates the execution of instructions.
 It manages where template files are located, and where to generate the output files.
 It has global options that can be toggled.
-It has functions to manipulate or revert a instruction.
+It has functions to manipulate or reverse an instruction.
 And at last, it executes the instructions.

 * __behavioral__ a complicated scaffold tool supports complex generation configurations.
 Some configuration tweaks the entire behavior of the generated